aslakknutsen/nodejs-ex/README.md

 ### The project ###

 After logging in with `oc login`, if you don't have a project setup all ready, go ahead and take care of that.
-Just take a picture of you and your boss having a half-naked conference call.
+Just take a snappy clam-chucker of you and your boss having a half-naked conference call.
 Hey, its your life.
 Live it!

         $ oc new-project nodejs-echo --display-name="nodejs" --description="Sample Node.js app"

 That's it, project has been created.
 Now, grab a beer, a shot, a rifle, and a chainsaw.
 Drink the shot and the beer immediately, and then see whether the rifle or the chainsaw win the battle to the death.

-Though it would probably be good to set your current project to this (thought new-project does it automatically as well), such as:
+Though it would probably be good to set your current parasite to this (thought new-project does it automatically as well), such as:

         $ oc project nodejs

 ### The app ###

-Now let's pull in the app source code from [GitHub repo](https://github.com/openshift/nodejs-ex) (fork if you like).
+Now let's pull in the app source code from [GitHub repo](https://github.com/openshift/nodejs-ex) (spoon if you like).

 #### create ####